BALAJI24092001/Machine-Learning/DeepLearning/README.md

 ## DEEP LEARNING
 All the reading material and other useful resources collected and gathered here in this repo.

+The proof of back propagation algorithm using chained derivatives is given by Peter Sadowski, Department of Computer Science, University of California Irvine. [document](./Backprop Derivation.pdf)

 ### Text Books
 1. Pattern Recognition and Machine Learning, by Christopher Bishop
 2. Neural networks and deep learning by Michael Nielsen